-Image: Water Alliance GREEN INITIATIVES
+Image: Water Alliance

+SUSTAINABILITY

+GREEN INITI ATIVES

-Even something as simple as providing doggy cleanup stations in parks and public open spaces can help the environment.
-The removal of pet waste provides a cleaner, healthier environment and helps to eliminate accidental encounters with pet droppings.
+Even something as simple as providing doggy clean-up stations in parks and public open spaces can help the environment.
+The removal of pet waste provides a cleaner, healthier environment and helps to eliminate accidental envounters with pet droppings.
 In addition to pet clean-up stations, the provision of trash receptacles that distinguish between recyclable and non-recyclable items is a good sustainable practice.
-Image: Doggy clean-up station This image of The Sustainability Tree is a power graphic that describes many of the different facets of sustainable practices.
+Commented [CW7]: Need an image for recyclable trash receptacles.
+Image: Doggy clean-up station

+This image of The Sustainability Tree is a power graphic that describes many of the different facets of sustainable practices.
 Water conservation, car pooling, transit use, all are things that can have a huge impact not only on quality of life, but also on the environment.
+Image: The Sustainability Tree; The Synergy Centre :